tholden/dynareOBC/README.md

       cubature performed.
 Values above 51 are treated as equal to 51.
        * cubatureaccuracy=NUMBER (default: 6)
             Specifies that the maximum acceptable change in the integrals is 10^(-NUMBER).
+       * kappapriorparameter=NUMBER (default: 1)
+            The rate of decay of the standard deviation of the error is given a Frechet distributed prior with shape parameter 1/NUMBER.
+Setting this to 0 disables the prior on kappa.
        * nostatisticalcubature
             Disables the statistical improvement to the cubature algorithm, which aggregates results of cubature at different degrees.
 Will generally reduce accuracy, but increase speed.